skienzmatishun/rippreport/content/p/last-chance-fauxhope-or-fairhope-vote-out-fauxhope-city-council/index.md

 - Publix
 - Waterfront Project
 - Ronan McSharry
-summary: I have followed Fairhope politics for over 23 years and if there is an example of the Good Ole Boy Club, Fairhope wins, hands down.
-The key player in the club is councilman Jack Burrell.
-Who has become the most infamous flip flopping, double talking, lying politician in Baldwin County.
-His time in office has racked so many questionable actions, side deals, conflicts of interests, quid quo pro deals and bids that it would take a book to list them all.
+summary: Council President Jack Burrell and his Fairhope allies repeatedly abuse their authority to line their own pockets and silence public opposition.
+Court filings prove they ballooned project budgets by millions, fired qualified engineers, and took money from shady developers.
+Find out why time is running out on this long-standing political dynasty.
 authors:
 - admin
 alttags: A vintage alarm clock with bells and yellow lightning bolts on a red background shows the text CITY OF FAIRHOPE above its Roman numeral dial
 related_articles:
 - slug: last-chance-fauxhope-or-fairhope
   title: LAST CHANCE - FAUXHOPE OR FAIRHOPE